ngzhili/Two-Wheel-Robot-DeepRL/README.md

 # Learning to Balance a Two-Wheel Robot (TWR) using Deep Reinforcement Learning

-The objective of this project is to train a Two-Wheel Robot (TWR) to balance and move to a destination using Deep Reinforcement Learning.
+The objective of this project is to train a Two-Wheel Robot (TWR) to balance and move to a destination while clearing a slope using Deep Reinforcement Learning.
+This project was done by: Ng Zhili, Foo Jia Yuan, Natasha Soon
 ## Setup & Installation of Repository
 The code is written using Python 3.8 and used the following libraries:
 ```